cloudonix/ARIty/README.md

 ## Usage

 To use ARIty, we start by creating a connection to Asterisk's ARI URL and registering our Stasis application.
-ARIty will trigger the application entry point for each incoming call providing a `Call` API using which the application can manipulate the call state and perform channel-specific operation, such as playback and record.
+ARIty will trigger the application entry point for each incoming call providing a `CallController` API using which the application can manipulate the call state and perform channel-specific operation, such as playback and record.

 ### Connecting